 Gunfinder Magazine

-Bluetooth rangefinders combined with ballistic apps provide precise shooting solutions by analyzing factors such as bullet drop, environmental data, and ballistic profiles in real-time.
+Bluetooth rangefinders in combination with ballistic apps provide precise shooting solutions by analyzing factors such as bullet drop, environmental data, and ballistic profiles in real-time.
 Especially for shots over 500 meters, these systems are indispensable as they minimize deviations and increase accuracy.
 Apps such as Sig Sauer BDX, Leica Ballistics, Leupold Control, GeoBallistics BallisticsARC, and Bushnell Ballistic were tested.
 The tests evaluated Bluetooth stability, ballistic accuracy, user-friendliness, and additional features such as GPS tracking or weather integration.

 Overview: